ECCC-MSC/open-data/docs/msc-data/dynamic_hydrographic_products_riops/readme_riops_S111-datamart-alpha_en.md

 This file originates from the Canadian Meteorological Center (CMC) and contains RIOPS surface currents for the canadian coastal waters that were packaged as a 1x1 degree S-111 DHP tile which have its South-West corner located at latitude 42.00 and longitude -69.00.
 The RIOPS surface currents were produced on January 28 2020 at 12UTC

-# Examples of domains available
+# Examples of canadian coastal waters tiled domains available

 ## 1x1 degree tiles bounding boxes for the Scotian shelf